kyverno/chainsaw/website/docs/quick-start/first-test.md

 In turn, a test step can be represented as an ordered sequence of operations.

+When one of the operations fails the test is considered failed.

+If all operations succeed the test is considered successful.

 ## Let's write our first test

 For this quick start, we will create a (very simple) `Test` with one step and two operations: